Structured Lasso for convex nonparametric least squares: An application to Swedish electricity distribution networks: Monte Carlo simulations

-We present a comparison of the finite sample performance of the proposed Lasso techniques with the Lasso method proposed by \cite{lee2020lasso} on synthetic data sets with varying values of $n$, $d$, $s$, $\rho$, and $\text{SNR}$.
-We study how they perform for each combination of these parameters when the underlying model is convex and sparse.

-\subsubsection{Evaluation metrics}
+\subsection{Evaluation metrics}

-Let $\hat{f}(\cdot)$ denote the estimated convex function from formula \eqref{estimator} based on $n$ training data.
+Let $\hat{f}(\cdot)$ denote the estimated convex function constructed using \eqref{estimator} based on training data of size $n$.
 We draw $N=1000$ independent test data $\{\boldsymbol{x}_i, y_i\}_{i=1}^N$ (see Section \ref{subsec: setup} for detailed setup) with the same support set as the training set.
 We then consider the following evaluation metrics:

 \textit{Prediction error}: the prediction error (or relative accuracy) metric is defined as \citep{bertsimas2016best}